revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 ---

-32. What is dynamic component in Angular?
+32. What is a dynamic component in Angular?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)
 <details>
 <summary><b>Show Answer</b></summary>
 <blockquote>

-Dynamic components are components location in the application is not defined at buildtime.
+Dynamic components are components’ location in the application that is not defined at build time.
 That means, that it is not used in any angular template.

 Instead, the component is instantiated and placed in the application at runtime.